 /user/kayd @ devops :~$ cat sed-for-log-analysis.md

-Sed for Log Analysis: Extract Errors, Filter by Time, Find Patterns Sed for Log Analysis: Extract Errors, Filter by Time, Find Patterns
+Sed for Log Analysis: Errors, Time Filters, Patterns Sed for Log Analysis: Errors, Time Filters, Patterns

-QR Code linking to: Sed for Log Analysis: Extract Errors, Filter by Time, Find Patterns
+QR Code linking to: Sed for Log Analysis: Errors, Time Filters, Patterns

 Karandeep Singh